-But healthy eating and self-care don’t have to stay in the car when you arrive at grandma’s house.
+Healthy eating and self-care don’t have to stay in the car when you arrive at grandma’s house.
+Or behind a locked door as a neighbor stands on the front porch bearing homemade treats.

-We can thrive amidst Christmas cookies and egg nog.
+Even amid Christmas cookies and egg nog, we can thrive this holiday season.
 We can stay on track with exercise and hydration, and even at appropriate times share our new-found knowledge with others who also may be looking for a better way.

 How to do it?